FinnMacCumail/deepagents/PRPs/netbox-dynamic-tools.md

    - Add these as agent tools

 7. **Testing and validation**
-   - Test with example queries from `/home/ola/dev/netboxdev/netbox-mcp-docs/netbox-queries`
+   - Test with some example queries from `/home/ola/dev/netboxdev/netbox-mcp-docs/netbox-queries`
-   - Verify all tools are accessible
+   - Verify tools are accessible
    - Test error handling

 ## Key Files to Reference